Analysis | Got a new VR headset? Here are the apps you should try.

 For those who want to dabble in art

-You’ll never guess what you can do with “Let’s Create Pottery VR.”
+You’ll never guess what you can do with “Let’s Create!
+Pottery VR.”
 Wait, no, you probably can.
-The app offers a laid back way to make your own pottery, shaping it with your hands.
+The app offers a laid-back way to make your own virtual pottery, shaping it with your hands.
 “Color Space” is a similarly simple experience that allows you to color pictures that then come to life.
 You won’t need to keep peeling the wrappers off crayons either.

 For those seeking a recreational sports fix

-“Walkabout Golf” brings the fun of mini-golf to your living room.
-With a number of courses (and more that can be unlocked) you can forgo your local mini-links for a magnificent collection of challenging holes set in fantasy locations like a pirate cove or a waterfall-framed cherry tree garden.
-The game also rewards players for stopping to admire the views, stashing “lost balls” around the course.
+“Walkabout Mini Golf” brings the fun of miniature golf to your living room.
+With a number of courses (and more that can be unlocked), you can forgo your local MiniLinks for a magnificent collection of challenging holes set in fantasy locations like a pirate cove or a waterfall-framed cherry tree garden.
+The game also rewards players for stopping to admire the views and stashing “lost balls” around the course.
 Spot 'em, snag 'em and add them to your playable collection.

 For those who want to have fun with friends IRL

-Part of the problem with VR is its limited use in group settings, since only one person can wear the headset.
-“Keep Talking and Nobody Explodes” extends the fun to everyone with a creative game play mechanic.
+Part of the problem with VR is its limited use in group settings, since only one person can wear the headset at a time.
+“Keep Talking and Nobody Explodes” extends the fun to everyone with a creative gameplay mechanic.
 One player wears the headset and is tasked with disarming a bomb in VR while the rest of your party tries to read instructions from a defusal manual.
 Hope your friends are good at communicating.

 Best apps for advanced users